Suha-AlHumaid/W08D02/README.md

 ## Schemas:
  * Role
- **contain**: role and permessions
+ **contains**: role and permessions
  * User
- **contain**: email , password and role
+ **contains**: email , password and role

  ## Routers:
  1- Role
     - CreateRole
         To create new user role
     - GetAllRoles
         List all roles in the DB

  2- User
    - Register
        To create new user with particuler role (email , passsword , role) and hash the password by bcrypt
    - Login
        Login user by email and password (hashed by bcrypt) & set token (finsh in 60 minuts)